Skip to content

 1. The first row is considered to be a heading, and a horizontal line is printed after the first row.

-2. There are vertical bars between internal columns of the table.
+2. There are vertical bars between internal columns of the table (see below how to change this).

 4. You can highlight entries in the table using the command texcolor("col", ex).
 Note however, this will also underline any entries (as colour alone is poor accessibility practice.).